 Engaging a cybersecurity expert to perform a vulnerability assessment can provide a more comprehensive understanding of potential risks and help prioritize areas that need immediate attention.

 Implementing cybersecurity best practices is not just a task, it's a powerful tool for you to minimize your business's exposure to cyber threats.
 Begin by establishing strong password policies and multi-factor authentication to secure access to critical systems.
-Regularly update software and hardware to ensure they are protected against the latest vulnerabilities.
+Regularly updating your software and systems is crucial to protect against known vulnerabilities, especially considering the cybersecurity skills gap's impact on data breaches.

 Educate your employees on recognizing phishing attempts and other social engineering tactics, as human error is often a significant factor in security breaches.
 Also, important data should be backed up regularly and stored in a secure, offsite location.
 This ensures that your business can recover quickly in the event of a cyberattack.